Razorlight

 Razorlight are an English indie rock band, formed in 2002 in London by lead singer and guitarist Johnny Borrell.
 Along with Borrell, the current line-up of the band is composed of founding members Björn Ågren on guitar and bassist Carl Dalemo, as well as drummer Andy Burrows.
 This lineup is a reunion of the lineup from the band's second and third albums.

 The band have gone through several line-up changes, with Borrell remaining the sole permanent member.
 They released three studio albums before splitting up in 2014.
 The band reformed in 2017 and released the album Olympus Sleeping in 2018.

-They are best known for the singles "Golden Touch", "Somewhere Else", "In The Morning" and "America", the latter of which was a number-one single on the UK Singles Chart in 2006.
+They are best known for the singles "Golden Touch", "Somewhere Else", "In the Morning" and the 2006 UK No 1 single "America".

 History

 Formation and early years (2002–2003)

 The band was formed in 2002 by Johnny Borrell, after having performed across London with the likes of The Libertines as a solo acoustic singer-songwriter.
-It is often reported that Borrell was a member of the Libertines, but Carl Barat has since revealed that he was just taught the bass lines for four songs to play for a showcase for Rough Trade Records and failed to turn up for it and never played with the band live.
+It is often reported that Borrell was a member of the Libertines, but Carl Barat has since revealed that he was just taught the bass lines for four songs to play for a showcase for Rough Trade Records, failed to turn up for it and never played with the band live.
 Borrell first enlisted Swedish-born guitarist Björn Ågren via an advert in the NME, who then introduced fellow-Swede bassist Carl Dalemo to Borrell.
 They rehearsed in east London for six months before playing their first gig on 17 September 2002 at Dingwalls in Camden, London supporting the Von Bondies.
 Former NME journalist Roger Morton, who had been managing the band from the beginning, began looking to get the band into a recording studio and a session was booked at Liam Watson's Toe Rag Studios to record early versions of the tracks Rip It Up, Rock 'n' Roll Lies and In the City.
 The results of these sessions gained radio play on the John Kennedy Show on XFM who described the band as being "the best unsigned band in Britain", and led to A&R attention.
 Following a bidding war to sign the band, they signed to Mercury Records.